abbreviatedman/spellbound/data/quotes.md

 706
 00:36:32,860 --> 00:36:34,910
-it just... it just keeps screaming
+it just… it just keeps screaming

 707
 00:36:34,945 --> 00:36:36,695